superbunma/quickblox-blackberry5-6-7-sdk/sample-twitter/README.md

 <h2> QuickBlox BlackBerry Twitter sample</h2>
 This is a code sample for [QuickBlox](http://quickblox.com/) platform.
 It is a great way for developers using QuickBlox platform to learn how to integrate Twitter login into yours apps.

-This is an BlackBerry build, it demonstrates how to work with [Social](http://quickblox.com/developers/Authentication_and_Authorization#API_User_Sign_In) QuickBlox API.
+This is a BlackBerry build, it demonstrates how to work with [Social](http://quickblox.com/developers/Authentication_and_Authorization#API_User_Sign_In) QuickBlox API.
-It allows to send and receive push notifications.

 This sample demonstrates how to send tweets to Twitter on BlackBerry5 devices using QuickBlox.